Ankr-network/game-unity-sdk/README.md

 ```c#
 public class TransactionEventDelegator : ITransactionEventHandler
 ```
-Base class for you to implement, so you don't have to impement each callback. <br>
+Base class for you to implement, so you don't have to implement each callback. <br>
 ```c#
 public class TransactionEventHanlder : ITransactionEventHandler
 ```